List of Indonesian football champions

 The Indonesian football champions are the winners of the highest league of Indonesian men's football, which since 2025–26 is the Super League.

 Perserikatan, an amateur inter-cities competition, was first established under auspices of the Football Association of Indonesia (PSSI) in 1930.
 From Indonesia's independence in August 1945 until the establishment of the semi-professional Galatama, Perserikatan was the premier club football competition in the country.
 Perserikatan and Galatama ran in parallel until it was merged to form Liga Indonesia, the first professional football league in Indonesia, in 1994.
 The structure remained until the Indonesia Super League was established in 2008.

 A PSSI internal dispute led into the creation of Indonesian Premier League in 2011, and it ran in parallel with the Super League for two seasons.
 The Super League became the top-flight league once again in 2013, but was prematurely ended in May 2015 following Indonesian government's ban on PSSI activities, which subsequently led to the suspension of PSSI from FIFA membership.
-The top-flight league has changed multiple times: Liga 1 was launched in 2017, and Super League was launched in 2025.
+The top-flight league changed to Liga 1 in 2017, but reverted to Super League in 2025.

-This list does not include the champion of Liga Primer Indonesia, a short-lived, not officially recognized independent football league that existed between September 2010 and April 2011, which was subsequently merged into the Premier League.
+This list includes but does not count the champion of Indonesia Soccer Championship A (ISC A), a football league that existed amid FIFA sanctions over PSSI between April and December 2016, and does not include the champion of Liga Primer Indonesia, a short-lived, not officially recognized independent football league that existed between September 2010 and April 2011, which was subsequently merged into the Premier League.